How to Create a Cozy Cottage-core Vibe in Your Kitchen

 Design around your daily routines.
 Make your coffee station accessible, your spices easy to grab, and your prep zones well-lit.

 The goal?
-A kitchen that supports slow mornings, cozy dinners, and everything in between.
+A kitchen that supports slow mornings, cozy meals, and everything in between.

 Start small - add a wood shelf, swap your light fixture, or paint your cabinets in a soft hue.
 Little by little, you’ll build a space that feels like a peaceful escape right in your own home.